hnick2021/hnick2021.github.io/README.md

 <img src="Photo.jpg" alt="Photo" style="zoom: 15%;" />

-Qishen Han is a Ph.D. student of Computer Science at Rutgers University since 2024, advised by Prof. Lirong Xia's.
-Qishen received a B.S. degree in Intelligence Science and Technology with a B.Ec. dual degree in Economics from Peking University.
+Qishen Han is a 4th-year Ph.D. student of Computer Science at Rutgers University, co-advised by Prof. Lirong Xia and Prof. David Pennock.
+Qishen received a B.S. degree in Intelligence Science and Technology, as a member of Turing Honor Class, and a B.Ec. dual degree in Economics from Peking University.